 The growing need for cooling globally threatens to be a major driver of increased greenhouse gas emissions, but efficient and climate-friendly solutions exist.
 At the same time, the solar power revolution means that the same buildings that need cooling solutions can also generate their own renewable power.

 WWF’s ‘Cool & Solar’ initiative works to drive a shift to solar energy and more energy-efficient cooling technology.
 By combining the power of rooftop solar with cooling solutions, WWF is working to ensure we can keep our homes, businesses and cities cool without contributing to global warming.

-More than 100 million African households live without basic electricity services, while 850 million people lack access to clean energy for cooking.
-Energy access is a development priority but also a climate priority, as traditional biomass for cooking is a major driver of deforestation and greenhouse gas emissions.
+More than 100 million African households lack access to modern and clean electricity services, while 900 million people lack access to clean energy for cooking.
+Energy access is both a development and climate priority, as biomass cooking-induced deforestation is a major driver of greenhouse gas emissions.

-The WWF Africa Energy Access Initiative focuses on catalyzing innovation and investment in off-grid renewable electricity systems, clean cooking solutions and energy for productive use in Kenya, Uganda, Tanzania, the Democratic Republic of Congo, Mozambique, Madagascar and Zambia.
+WWF focuses on catalyzing innovation and investment in off-grid renewable electricity systems, clean cooking solutions and energy for productive use in Africa particularly in Kenya, Uganda, Tanzania, the Democratic Republic of Congo, Mozambique, Madagascar and Zambia.

 What’s all the buzz about hydrogen?
 Green hydrogen could harness the power of renewables to solve difficult energy problems, but more development is ...